 - Bite instability

-Orthodontist should insure TMJ stability before braces when there is need for:
+Orthodontist should insure TMD stability before braces when there is need for:

 - Recapture/Stabilize Disc

-A referral to Orofacial Pain by orthodontist is best care for patient to achieve healing for completely displace disc and osteoarthritis of TMJ.
+A referral to Orofacial Pain by orthodontist is best care for patient to achieve healing for completely displace disc and osteoarthritis of TMD.